 Hey, everyone.
 My name is Daniel Back; I'm the guy in the video above and the founder of this site.
-I'm an athletic development coach with a strong desire for knowledge and a passion for helping people become the best athletes they can be.
+I am not an especially gifted athlete genetically, but I was able to gain the ability displayed in the video through proper training.
+And I love to help others improve their ability as well.
+I am an athletic development coach with a strong desire for knowledge and a passion for helping people become the best athletes they can be.
 I have been training athletes in person as well as sharing information and helping people via internet since 2009.
 I take pride in my work, and there is nothing more satisfying to me than developing great athletes.

+Now on to the good stuff, the Jump Science 2.0 Training Program.
 During my years training athletes, I have observed and discussed training with literally thousands of different people.
-That experience has shown me that athletes vary greatly in the various physical qualities that determine athleticism.
+That experience has taught me that athletes vary greatly in the various physical qualities that determine athleticism.
 That variation requires that training be customized to the abilities of an athlete.
 Different athletes should do different training.
-I used to have a few sample workouts posted, but the problem is they were only appropriate for a fraction of the people that visited the site.
+I used to have a few sample workouts posted on the site, but the problem is they were only appropriate for a fraction of the people that visited the site.
 This frustrated me, so I began writing programs for all types of athletes.
 But even then, I had no definite way of communicating who should do what.
 As I continued to learn, I began trying to classify athletes to easily determine what kind of training each should do.
-After much trial and error, writing, rewriting, experimentation, tweaking, etc. I finalized a system for evaluating and classifying athletes based on some basic training measures.
+After much trial and error, writing, rewriting, experimentation, and tweaking, I finalized a system for evaluating and classifying athletes based on some basic training measures.
 I then wrote complete vertical jump training programs for athletes that fit into the various categories.
-I'm just going to be blunt.
-This stuff is good; it's really good.
-I spent several years developing this system, and I firmly believe it is the best vertical jump training on the internet.
-If you are interested in a complete, detailed program, please keep reading.
-Otherwise feel free to explore all the free information on the site.
+That was the original Jump Science program, which was great.
+I spent a few years developing that system, and it was the best vertical jump training on the internet.

-I've developed a simple evaluation process that classifies athletes into different levels based on strength, flexibility, and jumping ability.
+I've developed a simple evaluation process that classifies athletes into different levels based on flexibility, mechanics, strength, and jumping ability.

-The program is broken up into 3 or 6-week segments called training phases.
-There are 3 different phases for each level for a total of 45 training phases.
+The programs are 9, 15 or 18 weeks long.
+The longer programs feature harder training and include rest weeks.
+The programs are broken up into 3-week segments called training phases.
 The phases are designed to create smart adjustments to your training as you progress through the program.
 The exercises and training strategies are switched up to prevent stagnancy and provide new challenges.

-Each level of the program has 12 weeks of training.
-There are 2 recommended rest weeks between phases and 3 weeks recommended at the end, so all together the program is 17 weeks.
-The workouts include plyometrics, explosive lifts and jumps, strength training, and some hybrid exercises.
+The training is very comprehensive.
+It addresses all the physical qualities that contribute to athleticism, which are skill, flexibility, mechanics, strength, explosiveness, and bounce.
+The workouts include jumping, sprinting, various plyometrics, strength training, and some hybrid exercises.
 Warmup, stretching, and some other things to include in your training are also covered.

 Listed with the exercises are sets/reps, recommended weights, rest periods, and some other details such as when to add weight or how high of a box to use.